perriera/for_interfaces/vm/digitalocean/README.md

 	- Give it a minute and hit `Reload`
 	- When the instance comes back up you are ready to login remotely

-	- Use `dev` + the IP address of the Droplet, (ex. `dev@111.222.333.444`)
+### Login in remotely using CMD.exe

-	- You will see the IP address on the Droplet window (next to `ipv4:`)
+	- Select the DigitalOcean display for the Droplet again
+	- Next to the `ipv4:` tag is a number
+	- Copy that number to the clipboard
+	- In the CMD.exe box do this:

+		ssh dev@<paste clipboard contents>

+	- When the prompt displays with the name of drop let you are connected.

-	- Keep the IP address handy as Visual Studio Code will need it to login
+	- Keep the `dev@IP_address` handy as Visual Studio Code will need it to login
 	- Feel free to close the `Access` dialog box

 #### Backup/Restore you instance